 Ultimate Veggie Burger Recipe

-I'm going to highlight one of my favorite recipes from Super Natural Cooking - my favorite veggie burgers.
-I think I cracked the code on how to make a better veggie burger, I was doing it wrong for years.
+I've been making these veggie burgers for years.
+It's a great base recipe, and you can tweak the patties with different seasonings and toppings, based on what you have on hand.
+I posted them on 101 Cookbooks first in 2007, after including them in Super Natural Cooking.
+Here's the trick - no bun.
 When you put a bean or lentil patty on a bun, you run the risk of building a burger that is too dry and bready.
 The ratio is all out of whack, with not enough ooey-gooeyness to balance the bread and mashed beans.
 It wasn't until I sat down to write this recipe for the book that I had the revelation I needed: Turn the patty into the bun and stuff that with all sorts of good stuff.
 Problem solved.
+One other thing I've learned after making these for years, is that they're easily adaptable for any friends who avoid gluten.
+In place of the breadcrumbs called for in the recipe, replace with puffed quinoa cereal.

 Filling ideas for your next round of veggie burgers: